Promotes policies that increase and protect affordable homes in Minnesota.

 Lobbies for affordable housing resources through the legislative budget process and advises policymakers on the effective use of those resources.

-At the state capitol, MHP works in close partnership with Homes for All, a statewide coalition of more than 150 nonprofits, faith communities, housing developers, school districts, health providers, and local units of government.
+Advocates on behalf of the Homes for All legislative agenda.
+MHP is a key member of this statewide coalition of more than 150 nonprofits, faith communities, housing developers, school districts, health providers, and local units of government.

 As a member of the Homes for All coalition, MHP will actively work to advance the coalition’s 2018 Legislative Agenda, which calls for investments in programs that address needs across the continuum of housing, including homelessness, rental housing and homeownership.
 MHP's Libby Murphy serves as the Policy Co-chair for Homes for All, and MHP staff contribute significantly to Homes for All communications.

 A key aspect of the Homes for All coalition agenda is $110 million in Housing Infrastructure Bonds (HIB) and $30 million in General Obligation (GO).
 Additionally, we will advocate for the allowance of two new eligible uses: 1) senior housing and 2) infrastructure for manufactured home parks.
 HIB are currently used to create supportive rental housing, preserve housing with existing federal investments and promote homeownership through community land trusts.
 GO bonds are used to maintain and improve the state’s public housing stock.